based2/KB/network/ip_filter.md

 block from any to 83.137.50.106
 # https://tracker.viriback.com/index.php?q=Armageddon
 block from any to 83.143.112.61
+# https://threatfox.abuse.ch browse/malware/win.njrat/
+block from any to 83.147.38.162
 # Russia https://www.abuseipdb.com/check/
 block from any to 83.149.28.18
 # https://www.abuseipdb.com/check/